jtlaurel/NBA-age-analysis/README.md

 ### Process
-Since the population is approximately normal and we are testing if there is a significant difference in the means of these statistics, we will utilize the T-test to determine if our null hypothesis can be rejected.
+Since the population is approximately normal and we are testing if there is a significant difference in the means of these statistics, we will utilize a T-test to determine if our null hypothesis can be rejected.
 However, since we are testing how an age or age group's mean performance is significantly different from a large number of other ages/age groups, it would be more appropriate to plot a p-value matrix.
 Utilizing a function for creating heatmaps, we produced three p-value 'heatmaps' for our relevant statistics.

+Here, we would like to use an alpha level of 0.05.
+Conducting a power test on instances in which we reject the null hypothesis, the statistical power is generally above 99%.
+We can interpret our p-values as the probability of observing results as or more extreme than our hypothesis test conclusion.
+Upon looking at the standard deviations of the data, we cannot assume equal variance, so we will be utilizing the Welch's T-test.

 ### Findings